v-poc/vite-react-tailwindcss-starter-poc/README.md

-# React + TypeScript + Vite
+# vite-react-tailwindcss-poc

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React+Tailwindcss working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: